 No withholding tax is imposed on dividends distributed to a company that owns more than 25 percent of stocks in the company paying these dividends.

-Payer of amounts is obliged to keep records for calculating and withholding of the withholding tax on any income beneficiaries and make them available to the tax authorities and the income beneficiary to whom payment is made.
-Payer of amounts, for purposes of withholding tax, as provided in Article 33, “Deposition of the decision for the approval of the annual results and the profit destination”, is obliged to calculate, withhold, declare and transfer the tax withheld on account of tax authorities until the 20th of the month following the month of payment.
+The payer of amounts is obliged to keep records for calculating and withholding of the withholding tax on any income beneficiaries and make them available to the tax authorities and the income beneficiary to whom payment is made.
+The payer of amounts, for purposes of withholding tax, as provided in Article 33, “Deposition of the decision for the approval of the annual results and the profit destination”, is obliged to calculate, withhold, declare and transfer the tax withheld on account of tax authorities until the 20th of the month following the month of payment.

 Corporate income tax